 Many residents call their residence area “home.”
 We want students to make their home attractive and comfortable; however, the room must be left in the same condition as when students first moved into it.
 Walls may not be painted or wallpapered.
 Avoid using nails or an equivalent.
 Non-stripping adhesive hangers can be used quite effectively for hanging most decorative items.
 All damages to the room are the student’s responsibility, and repair/cleaning costs will be subtracted from the student’s Cleaning Damage Deposit or charged to the student’s account.

 Who is the Residence Life Staff?

 Residence Directors (RDs) are full-time University staff members whose chief task is to facilitate community life in the residence facilities.
 They are available for counseling, and they seek to strengthen the personal development and relationships among resident students.
 Each RD is committed to making VUSC residence living a pleasant and meaningful experience.
 The RDs are supervised by the Director of Residence Life.
 You can find more information on the Resident Directors page.

 Resident Assistants (RAs) are student leaders who live in the residence facilities and are present to assist the Residence Directors.
 They facilitate peer communications and promote a positive living/learning environment.
 You can find more information on the Resident Assistant page.

 Each residence hall has its own laundry rooms with washers and dryers.
 The machines are serviced by WASH laundry systems.
 Click here for the WEB Laundry information sheet (this pdf document will open up in a new window).

-Housing questions can be directed to the Assistant Director of Residence Life at 714-662-5271 or by e-mail at email@example.com.
+Housing questions can be directed to the Housing Coordinator at 714-662-5275 or by e-mail at email@example.com.